GarterPoom/GISTDA-Wildfire-Extraction/README.md

 # GISTDA-Wildfire-Extraction

-### Repository for method to perform Wildfire Extract from Sentinel-2 Satellite images which this method developed by Thailand Royal Forest Department.
+### Repository for method to perform Wildfire Extract from Sentinel-2 Satellite images which this method developed by Thailand Royal Forest Department and Geo-Informatics and Space Technology Development Agency (GISTDA).

+## Warning Cautions
+### <span style="color:red"> This Repository is Machine Learning utilize for Detection Wildfire.
+Which detection accurate issue such as Bare Soil Land use, Town, Transportation or anything which are not really Wildfire can be detected. </span>

 ## Prerequisites
 ### Anaconda